access-ci-org/AI-Unlocked-Workshop-2025/README.md

 Singularity Image File Location (for TensorFlow): /cm/shared/apps/containers/singularity/tensorflow/tensorflow-latest.sif\
 Singularity Image File Location (for PyTorch): /cm/shared/apps/containers/singularity/pytorch/pytorch-latest.sif\
 Modules: singularitypro\
-Reservation: nairrworkshop (this reservation can be used only from April 2, 9AM – April 3, 1:30PM), any other time leave blank\
-QOS (GPU jobs only): gpu-shared-eot (this reservation can be used only from April 2, 9AM – April 3, 1:30PM), any other time leave blank\
-QOS (compute partition): normal-eot (for short batch jobs only) (this reservation can be used only from April 2, 9AM – April 3, 1:30PM), any other time leave blank\

 ## **Jupyter Notebook Settings (Open On Demand) — Delta**
 Delta Open on demand Portal : <https://openondemand.delta.ncsa.illinois.edu/>